gerald-guiony/ESPWiFiServersExtension/examples/RemoteDeviceStatus/Readme.md

 ## Freebox Player Status

 When the Freebox Player exits standby, it powers its USB ports and, consequently, the Wio Node.
-The Wio Node then notifies its ON status through MQTT every 5 minutes as long as it remains powered.. see the source files [Settings.h](https://github.com/gerald-guiony/ESPWiFiServersExtension/blob/master/examples/RemoteDeviceStatus/Settings.h) and [MqttRelayDomoticzHandler.cpp](https://github.com/gerald-guiony/ESPWiFiServersExtension/blob/master/examples/RemoteDeviceStatus/MqttDeviceONDomoticzHandler.cpp) for more details.
+The Wio Node then notifies its ON status through MQTT every 5 minutes as long as it remains powered.

-Additionally, a Lua script in Domoticz pings the Wio node to update its status to Off when it is no longer powered.
+For energy saving reasons, each time the Wio Node has published its status it enters deep sleep mode for 5 minutes.

+see the source files for more details.

 ## Domoticz and MQTT

-In Domoticz, with the help of MQTT mosquitto server I can show the status of my Freebox Player coming from MQTT or updated by a Lua script with a simple Domoticz On/Off button.
+In Domoticz, with the help of MQTT mosquitto server I can show the status of my Freebox Player coming from MQTT using a simple Domoticz On/Off button.

 ![Simple Domoticz button](https://github.com/gerald-guiony/ESPWiFiServersExtension/blob/master/examples/RemoteDeviceStatus/doc/img/SimpleDomoticzButton.png)

+Additionally, a Lua script in Domoticz checks how long the Freebox Player On/Off button has not been updated, if it has been more than 6 minutes its status is set to Off.

 ## Dependencies